killerstorm/rell/README.md

 **WARNING**: Unit tests drop all existing tables in the specified database, so make sure you specify a right database.

 To run unit tests in IntelliJ, select the `net.postchain.rell` package (or an individual tests class) and press Ctrl-Shift-F10 (or right click and choose "Run 'Tests in 'net.postchain.rell''").

+## Copyright & License information

+Copyright (c) 2017-2020 ChromaWay AB.
+All rights reserved.

+This software can used either under terms of commercial license obtained from ChromaWay AB, or, alternatively, under the terms of the GNU General Public License with additional linking exceptions.
+See file LICENSE for details.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.